pit-ray/SPADE-pix2pix-for-Anime/README.md

 <br>

 ## Architecture
-- A first-convolution is duplicated at `SPADE`, so I implemented a mapping network like the StyleGAN.
+- The original `SPADE` computes a weight from label at each itself layers, so this architecture has a mapping network like the StyleGAN and precompute weights.
 However, it is `Constant-Resolution FCN`, uses `AtrousConvolution`, instead of `FCN` in order not to do down sampling.
 In addition, each `SPADE` layer resize and share a encoded weight by a mapping network.
 - I want to assign a hair color, so this Generator has double mapping networks, inputed a segmented label to one mapping network and a RGB color map, to another.
 The RGB color map has a hair color and positions, it is same resolution with label.
 - I added `NoiseAdder` like StyleGAN.
 - I selected a single patch discriminator with `SelfAttention` instead of `Multi-scale discriminator`.